 Why serious games?

-With the advent of Information and Communication Technologies (ICT), the simulation of cognitive, psychological, affective and social phenomena started.
-Consequently, the need to invest in learning and teaching processes became clear in the 2000s.
+The emergence of Information and Communication Technologies (ICT) has enabled the simulation of complex cognitive, psychological, emotional, and social phenomena.
+Consequently, by the early 2000s, the importance of investing in innovative learning and teaching methods became increasingly apparent.

 Benefits